atlarge-research/opencraft-tutorial/README.md

 ## Collecting Your Tools

 Opencraft consists of a collection of tools.
-We will set perform the necessary setup in two steps.
-First we create a Python environment with the necessary packages, and then we download the Opencraft-specific tools.
+The setup consists of two steps: creating a Python environment with the necessary packages, and downloading the Opencraft-specific tools.
 From this point onwards, all commands should be executed on the DAS-5, unless otherwise specified.

 ### Python

-We will use Miniconda to create a Python environment with the necessary packages.
+Use Miniconda to create a Python environment with the necessary packages.
 Miniconda simplifies the process of creating portable Python environments with specfic Python runtime and package versions.

 Download the Miniconda installer for Linux: